Comment by quotemstr

 At least Mojo merely claims to be Python-like.
 Unlike Codon, it doesn't claim to be Python then note in the fine print that it doesn't uphold Python contractual language semantics.

-orf a day ago
+orf 10 months ago

 Try not to throw around statements like “they broke duct ordering because they felt like it”.